TheWorldOfBacresia/quartz/content/notes/Capital Cities/Whitharf.md

 ### Defences
-Due to the unique appearance of elemental hordes which besiege the city on a quinquennial basis, Whitharf is by far the most well defended of all of the capital cities of [[Bacresia]].
+Due to the unique appearance of elemental hordes which besiege the city on a quinquennial basis, Whitharf is by far the most well defended of all of the capital cities of [[notes/Bacresia]].
 The city walls themselves sit at 30ft, with defensive towers overlooking the city and it's surrounding lands.
 To help repel any invaders, the city guard are outfitted and trained as a standing army, ready to come to the city's defence at a moments notice.

 ### Industry & Trade